 The tasks of Austrian Federal Theatres are set out in the Federal Theatres Organisation Act.

 The work of the Bundestheater-Holding is based on the principles of economy, efficiency and effectiveness.
 This holds in particular for the use of the grants allocated to the Bundestheater-Holding and the theatre companies by the Republic of Austria.
 This basic state funding represents the financial basis allowing it to fulfil its cultural and political mandate which is laid down in the Federal Theatres Organisation Act.

 management of the subsidiaries

-financial security for the theatre companies to fulfil their cultural policy
+- assuring the financial security of the theatre companies as precondition for the fulfilment of their cultural policy mandate

 regulation and implementation of fundamental issues of group-wide relevance

 - negotiation and conclusion of collective bargaining agreements for the group

 - maintenance and repair of buildings and properties (venues) left for usufruct